 Warwick SU has a full-time Welfare & Campaigns Officer.
 The SU Welfare Exec is formed of the Welfare & Campaigns Officer and 8 directly elected members from the student body, with two places reserved for Mental Health Awareness Representatives.

-Sexual violence and harassment are widespread problems that exist across society, and university campuses are no exception to that, including Warwick.
-Every single one of us has a responsibility to acknowledge this issue and take action to tackle it.
+Sexual violence and harassment are widespread problems that exist across society, and every single one of us has a responsibility to acknowledge and take action to tackle it.

 ‘Are You OK?’ is all about being more open about mental health and wellbeing, promoting dialogue between friends and acknowledging when things are tough so that we can put them right.